change93/consul/website/source/api/acl/roles.html.md

 ### Parameters

 - `Name` `(string: <required>)` - Specifies a name for the ACL role.
 The name can only contain alphanumeric characters as well as `-` and `_` and must be unique.

-~> TODO(rb): update this.

 - `Description` `(string: "")` - Free form human readable description of the role.

 - `Policies` `(array<PolicyLink>)` - The list of policies that should be applied to the role.
 A PolicyLink is an object with an "ID" and/or "Name" field to specify a policy.
 With the PolicyLink, roles can be linked to policies either by the policy name or by the policy ID.
 When policies are linked by name they will be internally resolved to the policy ID.
 With linking roles internally by IDs, Consul enables policy renaming without breaking tokens.

 - `ServiceIdentities` `(array<ServiceIdentity>)` - The list of service
   identities that should be applied to the role.